 To view the results of a CES survey, click any CES survey from the Survey Performance section or click the eye icon of the respective engagement.

-In the following image, two users have responded to the CES survey.
-The first user has given a score of 6 and the second user has given a score of 2.
-Both the responses were recorded on the same date.
-You can also view the average of the scores in the semi-circle (4.0).
+In the following image, four users have responded to the CES survey.
+All four users have given a score of 7.
+All the responses were recorded on the same date.
+You can also view the average of the scores in the semi-circle (7.0).

 You can also switch from a bar chart to a line chart, apply filters, view results by accounts, or overview.